bouzidanas/react-list-player/README.md

 Another reason is that developers may prefer to use their own media player component, or may want to use a different media player component for different media types.

-ListPlayer also has a headless mode where only the interactive playlist rendered; the included playback controls (play/pause, prev/next, mute/unmute) are removed.
+ListPlayer also has a headless mode where only the interactive playlist is presented; the included playback controls (play/pause, prev/next, mute/unmute) are removed.
 This allows developers to use their own separate playback controls.
 This allows for more flexibility in the design of the user interface.
 Many sites for example, have a fixed playback control bar at the bottom of the page, and a separate playlist component elsewhere on the page.

 ## Installation